LeeoBianchi/HealpixMPI.jl/paper/paper.md

 CMB radiation is in fact very conveniently described as a temperature (and polarization) field on the sky sphere, making spherical harmonics the most natural mathematical tool to analyze its measured signal.
 On the other hand, from a computational point of view, CMB field measurements need of course to be discretized, requiring a mathematically consistent pixelization of the sphere, and the functions defined on it.
 This is exactly the goal HEALPix was targeting, when more than two decades ago was released, quickly becoming the standard library for CMB numerical analysis.
-HEALPix code can be of course used for a wider variety of applications, but its bond with CMB analysis has always been particularly strong, especially given the research interests of the main authors.
+HEALPix code can be of course used for a wider variety of applications, but its bond with CMB analysis has always been particularly strong, especially given the research interests of its main authors.

 Not surprisingly, the cosmic microwave background is also the research context wherein `HealpixMPI.jl` concept was born.
-SHTs are often the computational bottleneck of CMB data analysis pipelines, as the one implemented by Cosmoglobe [@Watts_2023] collaboration, based on the software Commander [@Eriksen_2004], which I contributed to with the work that led to the release of `HealpixMPI.jl`.
+SHTs are often the computational bottleneck of CMB data analysis pipelines, as the one implemented by Cosmoglobe [@Watts_2023] collaboration, based on the software Commander [@Eriksen_2004], which I have been contributing to with the work that led to the release of `HealpixMPI.jl`.

 Given the significantly increasing amount of data produced by the most recent observational experiments, efficient algorithms alone are no longer enough to perform SHTs within acceptable run times and a parallel approach must be implemented.
 Moreover, in the specific case of Cosmoglobe and Commander, the goal for the next years is to be able to run a full pipeline, and thus the SHTs performed in it, on a large HPC cluster *efficiently* employing at least $10^4$ cores.